-Seek help from a qualified professional counselor.
-Perhaps you can resolve your anger issues on your own, but many people are unable to do so without the help of a competent professional counselor.
+1. Seek help from a qualified professional counselor.
+Perhaps you can resolve your anger issues on your own, but many people are unable to do that without the help of a mental health professional.
 Anger related to perceived rejection can be masked in many ways, making it difficult to detect without the help of a qualified therapist.
-Additionally, support and accountability are important components of successful treatment.

 - 2. Consider obtaining a medical evaluation.
-It is important to have a current physical exam by a competent medical professional to rule out possible organic causes that could be contributing to chronic anger problems.
+It is important to have a current physical exam by a medical professional to rule out possible organic causes that could be contributing to chronic anger.
 Sometimes psychological problems mask physical disorders.
-For example, it is well established, that an underactive thyroid, also known as hypothyroidism, can be associated with depression.
-Irritability is a common problem for people suffering from clinical depression related to hypothyroidism. - 3.
+For example, an underactive thyroid, also known as hypothyroidism, can be associated with depression-and associated anger.
+Also, you may be prescribed medication to alleviate strong difficult emotions like depression and anger. - 3.
 Increase awareness of anger connected to past rejection experiences.

-As we stated earlier, many people are unaware that they are carrying unresolved anger related to past rejection experiences.
+Many people are unaware that they carry unresolved anger related to rejection experiences.
 They exhibit what counselors refer to as poor intra-psychic awareness.
 Without intra-psychic awareness it is difficult to manage anger effectively.
-Various tools within the context of the counseling relationship may prove helpful in increasing awareness of anger stemming from past rejection.
-These include: journaling; completing self-report questionnaires like the Parental Acceptance-Rejection Questionnaire (PARQ; Rohner, 2005), and the Personality Assessment Questionnaire (PAQ; Rohner & Khaleque, 2005); and engaging in prayer for enlightenment.
+Various tools within the context of the counseling relationship may prove helpful in increasing awareness of anger stemming from rejection.
+These include journaling and completing self-report questionnaires like the Parental Acceptance-Rejection Questionnaire (PARQ; Rohner, 2005), and the Personality Assessment Questionnaire (PAQ; Rohner & Khaleque, 2005).